 SEQRA – The State Environmental Quality Review Act, Article 8 of the New York State Environmental Conservation Law and its implementing regulations at 6 NYCRR Part 617.

-SHARED DRIVEWAY – A driveway providing access to up to three lots, provided that each lot served by the shared driveway has 50 feet of frontage on a public or private road.[Added 12-16-2009 by L.L.
+SHARED DRIVEWAY – A driveway providing access to up to three lots, provided that each lot served by the shared driveway has 50 feet of frontage on a public or private road or is otherwise in compliance with Section 140-18(12)(i).[Added 12-16-2009 by L.L.
 No. 3-2009]

 STREET – A highway or road providing access for four or more lots intended primarily for the purposes of vehicular traffic, including the following: